tsaopy/tsaopy/README.md

 Script containing main algorithms.

 ### integrator_f2py
 Script containing numerical integrators written in Fortran and wrapped to be used in Python by the backend.
 User should only be running this script once to build the `f2py` module that backend uses, and then leave this file alone.
-We will not be giving details of how this or the Fortran code work, as this escapes the original purpose of making it as simple as possible to the user.
+We will not be giving details of how this or the Fortran code work, as this escapes the original purpose of making it as simple as possible for the user.

 ## notebooks